Ninth Circuit Clears EPA on Most Pesticide Claims

 The district court dismissed with leave to amend all 31 claims, finding that some were time-barred, in others that the court lacked jurisdiction, or that the actions did not trigger Section 7 consultation or were barred as impermissible collateral attack.

-Ninth Circuit Judge Richard Paez wrote the Thursday ruling for the three-judge panel.
+U.S. Circuit Judge Richard Paez wrote the Thursday ruling for the three-judge panel.
 He found the district court correct in all its rulings save one: He said that claims related to the EPA reregistering pesticide products are not barred as collateral attack.

 The panel referred to those claims as category four subclaims, and, like the district court, agreed that they are agency actions triggering Section 7 consultation.